 During the past decade earthquakes have killed nearly 800,000 people worldwide, more than the previous 30 years combined, and caused \$44 billion per year in damages.
 In just the past four years we have seen two of the most devastating natural disasters ever recorded.
-The 2010 Haiti earthquake damages amounted to 120% of the country's gross domestic product.
 The Great East Japan Earthquake in March 2011 and subsequent tsunami caused more than \$200 billion in damages, and crippled the country's energy production for years to come.
 Both Japan and California are particularly susceptible to these natural disasters, having two of the most active fault systems in the world in close proximity to some of the largest population densities.
-With such devastating impacts, the call for accurate earthquake forecasting has never been louder.

 This project serves to produce tangible and useful science results from the growing interaction and collaboration between Association of Pacific Rim Universities (APRU) researchers studying natural hazards.
 Upon completion, results from this project will provide an independent, physicsbased method for evaluating earthquake risk on the major faults in Japan.
-After EAPSI, I will submit these results to a major scientific journal for publication.
+Furthermore, by applying the Virtual Quake model to a new fault system, this project sets a precedent for implementing our open source, physics-based seismic hazard assessment tool that any researcher can use to identify which faults in a region are most likely to produce the next large damaging earthquake.

-Virtual Japan: Earthquake Forecasting from Numerical Simulations
+Virtual Japan: Simulation-Based Earthquake Hazard Assessment Project Description

-Project Description

-Kasey Schultz